-Recently, we've been getting a lot of questions about printing with natural dyes, if it’s possible or not.
-So, we decided to make a blog post about it and prepare a kit for you to try.
+Recently, we've been getting a lot of questions about whether or not it's possible to print with natural dyes.
+So, we've decided to create a blog post and prepare a kit to show you just how easy it is to do.
 Click here to view our new product Printing with Natural Dyes Kit.

-The main principle of natural dyeing is to first bind a metal ion to the fiber using metal salts, which we call the mordant, and then to ensure that the dye molecule is attached to this metal ion.
-We use this principle when printing, too.
-So the first process we will do is to mordant our fabric.
-Select a recipe for the mordanting process based on the type of your fiber.
-Cotton Mordanting Kit for cellulosic, ie all plant fibers, Silk Mordanting Kit for silk, Wool Mordanting Kit for wool.
+The main principle behind natural dyeing is binding a metal ion to the fiber using metal salts, also known as mordants.
+This is what allows the dye molecule to attach to the fiber.
+The same principle applies to printing with natural dyes.
+The first step in the process is to mordant the fabric.
+To do this, you'll need to select a recipe for the mordanting process that is appropriate for the type of fabric you are using.
+We offer Cotton Mordanting Kit for cellulosic fibers (such as cotton), Silk Mordanting Kit for silk, and Wool Mordanting Kit for wool.

-After completing the mordanting process, you can prepare your dye for printing and apply it to the fabric with any technique you want.
+Once you've completed the mordanting process, you can prepare your dye for printing and apply it to the fabric using any technique you prefer.
 After the dye dries, steam iron the area you printed from the back or by placing a piece of fabric on it.
-Keep in mind that you have the possibility of spreading the dye somewhere.
+Keep in mind that there is a possibility of the dye spreading.
 After this process, a permanent bond is formed between the mordant and the dye molecules.
-To avoid straining this bond immediately, cure the fabric for at least 1 week before washing.
+To ensure that the bond is not strained immediately, it's best to cure the fabric for at least one week before washing it.
 This period may be longer, the longer the better.
 You can also repeat the ironing process at intervals.
 After washing, your fabric is ready for use.

 So, how do we prepare the dye for printing?
-Basically, the method of preparing the dye for printing consists of dissolving natural dye extract in powder form in water and then increasing the consistency of this solution.
-At this point, we use the guar gum obtained from guar beans, which is a kind of legume, as a binder.
-The shop link is here (soon).
-As you increase the amount of guar gum you use, the thickness of your dye will increase, too.
-Since brush applications will require less thickness than stencil and wood printing applications, the amount of guar gum used should be less than that.
+Basically, the method for preparing the dye for printing consists of dissolving natural dye extract in powder form in water and then increasing the consistency of the solution.
+At this point, we use guar gum, which is obtained from guar beans, as a binder.
+The more guar gum you use, the thicker your dye will be.
+Since brush applications will require less thickness than stencil and wood printing applications, the amount of guar gum used should be less.

-In another container, dissolve 1g dye extract in 100ml water.
-Then start to add the guar gum from your stock with a dessert spoon into this dye solution.
-Add a full spoon and look at its consistency, if necessary put another spoon and proceed in this way.
+In another container, dissolve 1g of dye extract in 100ml of water.
+Then, start adding the guar gum from your stock with a dessert spoon until you reach the desired consistency.
 Note how much guar gum stock you use when the desired consistency occurs so that you can get the same result in your next application.
-When adjusting the consistency, test on a piece of fabric that is not necessarily mordanted.
+When adjusting the consistency, test it on a piece of fabric that is not necessarily mordanted.
 So, whatever your technique is, when you add guar gum, test it with the adequate tools.
 If you are going to use a brush, test it with a brush, or if you will print with a woodblock, check the consistency of your dye on the fabric with your block.
 If the consistency of the dye is too watery, the excess water in the dye will cause bleeding.
 In this case, you need to add more guar gum.
 If you are going to print with a block, keep in mind that you need to make several test prints for your block to become saturated, anyways.
 You can apply the dye to the block with a sponge or brush, or you can soak an absorbent fabric with your dye on a surface like a tray and use it as a printing pad for your block.

 We hope this information will work for you and inspire you to use natural dyes as your printing material.